amorra1/inheritancePractice/README.md

 <h1>Java Classes and Valid Date</h1>

 <h2>Problem Description</h2>
-Lab consisted of creating classes and inherited classes to store information on university students and graduate students.
+Lab consisted of creating classes and inherited classes to store information on university students and graduate students such as courses taken and grades acheived in those courses.
 <br />